 The Church of Agios Ioannis Spiliotis and the Folklore Museum of Antiparos are impressive features of this small island.
 All in all, Antiparos is a lovely place, and you will find accommodation if you want to stay.

-8. Chrissi Akti (Golden Beach), a good area in Paros for watersports
+8. Chrissi Akti (Golden Beach), where to stay in Paros for windsurfers

 The European Union’s award of a blue flag to this soft sand beach is evidence enough of its quality.
 It has the appearance of glass in the brightness of the sun.
 There are few better settings in the whole of the Aegean.